influxdata/telegraf/plugins/inputs/zipkin/README.md

 # Zipkin Plugin

-This plugin implements the Zipkin http server to gather trace and timing data needed to troubleshoot latency problems in microservice architectures.
+*This plugin implements the Zipkin http server to gather trace and timing data needed to troubleshoot latency problems in microservice architectures.*

-### Configuration:
+## Configuration:
 ```toml
 [[inputs.zipkin]]
     path = "/api/v1/spans" # URL path for span data
     port = 9411 # Port on which Telegraf listens
 ```

-### Tracing:
+## Tracing:

 This plugin uses Annotations tags and fields to track data from spans

-- TRACE : is a set of spans that share a single root span.
+- __TRACE:__ is a set of spans that share a single root span.
 Traces are built by collecting all Spans that share a traceId.

-- SPAN : is a set of Annotations and BinaryAnnotations that correspond to a particular RPC.
+- __SPAN:__ is a set of Annotations and BinaryAnnotations that correspond to a particular RPC.

-- Annotations : for each annotation & binary annotation of a span a metric is output
+- __Annotations:__ for each annotation & binary annotation of a span a metric is output

+### Annotations:
-#### Annotations: records an occurrence in time at the beginning and end of a request
+*Records an occurrence in time at the beginning and end of a request*
-    - CS (client start) : beginning of span, request is made.
+  - __CS (client start):__ beginning of span, request is made.
-    - SR (server receive): server receives request and will start processing it network latency & clock jitters differ it from cs
+  - __SR (server receive):__ server receives request and will start processing it network latency & clock jitters differ it from cs
-    - SS (server send) : server is done processing and sends request back to client amount of time it took to process request will differ it from sr
+  - __SS (server send):__ server is done processing and sends request back to client amount of time it took to process request will differ it from sr
-    - CR (client receive): end of span, client receives response from server RPC is considered complete with this annotation
+  - __CR (client receive):__ end of span, client receives response from server RPC is considered complete with this annotation

-- TAGS:
+- __TAGS:__
   * __"id":__               The 64 bit ID of the span.
   * __"parent_id":__        An ID associated with a particular child span.
 If there is no child span, the parent ID is set to ID.
   * __"trace_id":__        The 64 or 128-bit ID of a particular trace.
 Every span in a trace shares this ID.
 Concatenation of high and low and converted to hexadecimal.
   * __"name":__             Defines a span
   * __"service_name":__     Defines a service
   * __"annotation":__       The value of an annotation
-  * __"endpoint_host":__    Listening port concat with IPV4
+  * __"endpoint_host":__    Listening port concat with IPV4, if port is not present it will not be concatenated

--FIELDS
-      "duration_ns":             The time in nanoseconds between the end and beginning of a span.

-### BINARY ANNOTATIONS:
+### Binary Annotations:

--TAGS: Contains the same tags as annotations plus these additions
+- __TAGS:__ Contains the same tags as annotations plus these additions

-      "annotation_key": label describing the annotation
+  * __"annotation_key":__ label describing the annotation

--FIELDS:
+- __FIELDS:__ *are the same for both annotations and binary annotations*

-      "duration_ns": The time in nanoseconds between the end and beginning of a span.
+  * __"duration_ns":__ The time in nanoseconds between the end and beginning of a span.